jimhigson/oboe.js/writing/main/5_Implementation.md

 is worthwhile for the greater certainty it allows over the correct functioning of the program.

-Largely for the sake of testing Oboe has also embraced Dependency injection.
+Largely for the sake of testing Oboe has also embraced dependency injection.
+This means that components do not create the further components that they require but rather rely on them being provided by an external wiring.
+The file `wire.js` performs the actual injection.

-One such example is a late refactor so that sXHR is passed an XHR rather than creating one itself.
-Actual code not simpler but tests where much simpler - didn't have to override XHR constructor etc. Downside is more difficult to create an sXHR since client has to create two objects.
-The objects it depends on are no longer an implementation detail but a part of sXHR's API.

-Do it on every save!

-![Relationship between various files and test libraries *other half of sketch from notebook*](images/placeholder.png)
+One such example is the streamingHttp component which hides various incompatible http implementations by publishing their downloaded content progressively via the event bus.
+This unit does not know how to create the underlying browser XHR which it hides.
+Undoubtedly, by not instantiating its own dependencies a it presents a less friendly interface, although this is mitigated somewhat by the interface being purely internal, the objects it depends on are no longer a hidden implementation detail but exposed as a part of the component's API.
+The advantage of dependency injection here is that unit testing is much simpler.
+Unit tests should test exactly one behaviour of one unit.
+Were the streaming http object to create its own transport, that part would also be under test, plus whichever external service that it connects to.
+Because Javascript allows redefinition of built in types, this could be avoided by overwriting the XHR constructor to return a mock but modifying the built in types for tests opens up the possibilities of changes leaking between cases.
+Dependency injection allows a much simpler test style because it is trivial to inject a stub in place of the XHR.

 How automated testing improves what can be written, not just making what is written more reliable.